bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

    A chunk of audio data to stream.
 See :class:`SoundStream`.

-   .. attribute:: sample_count

-      Normally you should use ``len(self.samples)``, but accessing this attribute might be faster, since it just reads the appropriate C++ attribute.

    .. attribute:: samples

       Should be a string in Python 2, and bytes in Python 3.